AliDiiv/HTML-NFT-template/README.md

 - Clean and modern user interface
 - NFT showcase section
 - Easy to customize
-- Includes CSS, JS, and font files
+- Includes CSS, and font files

 ## Technologies Used
 - HTML5
 - CSS3
-- JavaScript

 ## Preview
 Here’s a preview of the NFT website template: